rodrigarc/scifer/README.md

                      repos = NULL,
                      type  = "source")
 ```
-## How to use this package for processing single-cell sanger sequences data:
+## How to use this package for processing single-cell sanger sequence data:

 To get a summary in a dataframe format of the quality of every sequence in the folder, you can use the following function.
 ```r